-How William G. Kolodner P.A.
-Can Help After a Construction Accident in Baltimore
+How William G. Kolodner Personal Injury Lawyers Can Help After a Construction Accident in Baltimore

 If you were injured in a construction accident, you may be entitled to workers’ compensation or a personal injury claim, depending on the circumstances.
 However, insurers can—and will—fight your claim.
 Dealing with complex legal matters is the last thing you should have to worry about; let us focus on getting you compensation while you focus on your health and quality of life.